 Life Insurance for People With Bipolar Disorder

 Finding affordable, traditionally underwritten life insurance for people with bipolar disorder can be a challenge, but it’s not impossible.
-If you have mild, historically controlled bipolar disorder, you can qualify for the standard rating class for life insurance.
-However, life insurance for severe bipolar disorder will cost at least 25 percent more than average.
-Look for insurers that separate bipolar 1 and 2, those underwriters will be more educated about the nuances of your disorder.
+If you have a mild, historically controlled bipolar disorder.

 Ready to compare quick life insurance quotes?

 UPDATED: Apr 21, 2022

 It’s all about you.
 We want to help you make the right life insurance coverage choices.

 Advertiser Disclosure: We strive to help you make confident life insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one life insurance company and cannot guarantee quotes from any single company.

 Our life insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different life insurance companies please enter your ZIP code above to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about life insurance.
 Our goal is to be an objective, third-party resource for everything life insurance-related.
 We update our site regularly, and all content is reviewed by life insurance experts.